 Get a multi-day Waikiki Trolly Hop on Hop off Pass

-The Oahu buses can accommodate most reasonable baggage and accessories you might be traveling with including: small luggage, boogie boards, short surf boards, golf clubs, beach chairs, small coolers, musical instruments, baby strollers, and even small caged pets!
+The Oahu buses can accommodate the following carry on bags and accessories that you might be traveling with: small handheld luggage, boogie boards, golf clubs, beach chairs, small coolers, musical instruments, baby strollers, and even small caged pets!